-The explosion of sequencing data has created a need for efficient methods of storage and transmission.
-General algorithms like Lempel-Ziv offer great compatibility, good speed and acceptable compression efficiency on sequencing data and are widely used (30).
+The explosion of sequencing data created a need for efficient methods of storage and transmission.
+General algorithms like Lempel-Ziv offer great compatibility, good speed and acceptable compression efficiency on sequencing data and are widely used (29).
 However, to further reduce the storage footprint and transmission time, customized algorithms are needed.
 For example, many researchers use the SAM/BAM (Sequence/Binary Alignment/Map) format to store reads.
-A widely accepted compression method, CRAM, is able to shrink BAM files by ~30% without any data loss (“losslessly”) and more if one uses compression that loses some information (“lossy”), typically in the quality scores (31).
+A widely accepted compression method, CRAM, is able to shrink BAM files by ~30% without any data loss (“losslessly”) and more if one uses compression that loses some information (“lossy”), typically in the quality scores (30).
 CRAM only records the reference genome and applies Huffman coding to the result.
 Developing new and better compression algorithms is an active research field and we believe that high compatibility and the balance between usability and compression is key to moving forward.

 Cloud computing